-This course is intended to strengthen the mathematical concepts encountered in the first three years, as well as preparation for calculus.
-Topics will include coordinate geometry, functions and their graphs, inequalities, trigonometry, techniques of equation solving, complex numbers, sequences and series, polynomials, logarithms and exponential equations, limits and beginning derivatives.
-This course is recommended for students who intend to continue with some study of mathematics.
+This course is intended to strengthen the mathematical concepts encountered in the first three years of high school math, as well as preparation for calculus.
+Students will develop an understanding of the practical use for mathematics.
+The skills needed for further mathematics courses will be refined.
+This course is recommended for students who intend to continue with mathematics.